Alex-Linhares/FARGonautica/README.md

 Daniel Defays sent in 2006 a [printed version of the sourcecode to Alex Linhares](/Software/Numbo/numbo.Daniel.Defays.1987.pdf).
 This has been just scanned and archived in this repo, and a [digitized version](Software/Numbo/numbo-digitized/) is now available.

-Moreover, a port to python 3 and a [port to Abhijit Mahabal's Fluid Concepts Framework](https://github.com/amahabal/Pyseqsee) will be gradually appearing, in a repo to be announced.
+Linhares is developing a verson of Numbo in python.
+There seems to be a [version in Clojure](https://github.com/twhume/numbo),, by [twhume](https://github.com/twhume) but it has not beern tested by us.